nf-core/spatialvi/docs/usage.md

 First, go to the [nf-core/spatialtranscriptomics releases page](https://github.com/nf-core/spatialtranscriptomics/releases) and find the latest pipeline version - numeric only (eg. `1.3.1`).
 Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 1.3.1`.
 Of course, you can switch to another version by changing the number after the `-r` flag.

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.
-For example, at the bottom of the MultiQC reports.

 ## Core Nextflow arguments